Our Guide to Working Out DJ prices

 3) How well known is the DJ?

 We know it may seem obvious, but how popular a DJ is will affect the cost.
 For example, if you were to hire Calvin Harris for a gig he’s likely to cost £200K plus.
-That’s the price you pay for a global name.
+That’s the price you pay for a global name and well known music producers.
 However, the vast majority are not looking for (or can afford) such names!
 Anyway, back to the real world (for most of us).
 There are 3 tiers for DJs.
 Firstly, you get DJs with some local gigs under their belt.
 They are likely to cost you between £50-£100 for a gig.
 Secondly, you’ll get DJs with better experience who play nationwide.
 You’ll probably hire them for around £200-£400 a gig.
 Thirdly, DJ / producers with international gig experience.
 You will need to pay £500-£5000 a set.
 The size of your event will determine the tier of DJ you require.

 4) How long will the DJ perform for?